Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 ## Bootstrapped Computing

 In highly restricted environments, it's possible to create a bootstrap mechanism that builds up to a more functional computing environment from basic primitives.
 This is similar to how early computers were bootstrapped with a layer of basic instructions.
-Then via a piecemealing approach they built ulilites that allowed them to run more complex software.

-Early computer scientists built complex systems from rudimentary operations.
+They hacked together ulilites from which they could stich new more complex software together.
+Early Hackers went from rudimentary operations to complex software.
 How does this parallel within restricted or unexpected environments to achieve complex tasks?

 **Unintended Functionality**